rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## When We Don't Fully Do Well-Formedness Checking

 Well-formedness checking is not a coherent "stage" of type checking.
-It gets called from various contexts, and there are places where it gets skipped partially or entirely.
+There are many areas where well-formedness checking is performed, and some areas where we skip over well-formedness checking due to limitations in what kinds of analysis we can currently perform.
+Ideally, we would never skip or defer well-formedness checking.

 ### Trait Objects

-Trait objects do not undergo well-formedness checking except at the boundaries of coercion into being a trait object or being downcast into a concrete type.
+We do not require the where clauses of trait objects to be well-formed when determining if that trait object is well-formed.
+These where clauses still need to be well-formed when coercing into/out of a trait object, but this remains a hole in well-formedness checking.

 As an example, the following will compile because we don't have a point where we're constructing the trait object or coercing it back to a concrete type: